Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

 Start Supplemental Information

-Interested persons or organizations are invited to participate by submitting written views, recommendations, and data.
+Interested persons or organizations are invited to participate by submitting written views, recommendations, and data related to HIV screening approaches.
 In addition, CDC invites comments specifically on opt-out routine HIV testing, including, but not limited to:

 - Suggestions for revisions, edits, and new additions